az3l1t/az3l1t/README.md

 Backend Java Developer
 ----------------------

-I am a second-year student at the Moscow Institute of Radio Engineering of Electronics and Automation.
+I am a third-year student at the Moscow Institute of Radio Engineering of Electronics and Automation.
 I am engaged in Java development.
 I am familiar with algorithms and data processing structures.
 Java Core, Java Spring, Docker, K8S, Bash, GIT.

 *   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [eternity\_cr9p@mail.ru](mailto:eternity_cr9p@mail.ru)